Tin Sheds

-The Tin Sheds was the common name of the Sydney University Art Workshop was an Australian art workshop in Sydney, New South Wales, founded in 1969.
+The Tin Sheds was the common name of the Sydney University Art Workshop, an Australian art workshop in Sydney, New South Wales, founded in 1969.
 Its name lives on in the Tin Sheds Gallery at the University of Sydney School of Architecture, Design and Planning.
 Groups such as Optronic Kinetics and the Earthworks Poster Collective operated out of Tin Sheds.

 History

 Tin Sheds was founded in 1969 by artists Donald Brook, Marr Grounds and his wife Joan Grounds as an autonomous and informal venue on the grounds of Sydney University.
 The name was given because the workshop occupied some old CSR sheds in the university grounds.
 Officially designated as a place for students to study and practise the methods of the old masters, the founding artists and other tutors encouraged students of the arts, architecture, and engineering students (and anyone else) to dream and create all manner of artworks; it was a "nursery for conceptual art.
 They tried to understand and define the notion of art, and stayed open 24/7.
 There was a radical element that intimidated some of the other students.